CODE OF PRACTICE & ETHICS

-15.1 Appropriate action must be taken when a client either presents with a notifiable disease, or if the Practitioner suspects that a client has one of the following diseases, or food poisoning.
-In this instance, the practitioner must encourage the client see their GP as soon as possible.
-The Practitioner must also contact the Environmental Health Officer in the area that the client lives and they will be able to provide guidance as to what action, if any, the Practitioner may need to take next.
+15.1 Appropriate action must be taken when a client either presents with a notifiable disease or if the Practitioner suspects that a client has one of the following diseases or food poisoning.
+In this instance, the practitioner must encourage the client to see their GP as soon as possible.
+The Practitioner must also contact the Environmental Health Officer in the area that the client lives and they will be able to provide guidance as to what action if any, the Practitioner may need to take next.
 In all instances, the Practitioner must record this information in the client’s notes.

 Notifiable diseases as defined in Sections 10 and 11 of the Public Health (Control of Disease) Act 1984